ycpcs/cs101-spring2021/tutoring.md

 Please refer to the **Canvas Course** page for Zoom links.

-**Important**: Be aware that the evening sessions can be very busy close to an assignment deadline.
+Please Note: Be aware that the evening sessions can be very busy close to an assignment deadline.
 Your best bet is to *start assignments early* and *ask questions early* to avoid the rush.

 <!--

 The evening tutors are: